 His sentence: to be transported to New South Wales for the term of his natural life.
 Soon Thornhill, a man no better or worse than most, has to make the most difficult decision of his life.

 “An outstanding study of cultures in collision … a chilling, meticulous account of the sorrows and evils of colonialism … Kate Grenville is a sophisticated writer”

 See more reviews

 “A vivid and moving portrayal of poverty, struggle and the search for peace”

 Kate Grenville’s bestselling novel The Secret River received the Commonwealth Writers’ Prize, and was shortlisted for the Man Booker Prize and the Miles Franklin Literary Award.
 The Idea of Perfection won the Orange Prize.
-Grenville’s other novels include Sarah Thornhill, The Lieutenant, Lilian’s Story, Dark Places and Joan Makes History and A Room Made of Leaves.
+Grenville’s other novels include Sarah Thornhill, The Lieutenant, Lilian’s Story, Dark Places, Joan Makes History and A Room Made of Leaves.